AndrasE/port/README.md

 This webpage showcases my proficiency in crafting dynamic web experiences using only vanilla JavaScript and CSS.
 While inspired by a YouTube **[tutorial](https://youtu.be/zJE-ze4TfXc)** via **[CrypticalCoder](https://www.youtube.com/@CrypticalCoder)**.
 I've extensively customized and enhanced the original design to align with my personal vision.

 I began by meticulously analyzing the tutorial's code, gaining a deep understanding of its structural and design principles.
-From there, I tailored the project to my specific requirements, incorporating new elements and functionalities.
+From there, I tailored the project to my specific requirements, incorporating new elements and features such us "swipe and tap" functionalities with lazy loading.

 For a more detailed exploration of the project's journey and capabilities, please visit the 'Read More' section at the project page.